-About ISCP
+About ISCP:

 Founded in 1994, ISCP is the fourth-largest visual arts residency program in the world and a global leader in the field of visual arts residency programs.
-ISCP supports the creative development of artists and curators, and promotes exchange through residencies and public programs.
+ISCP supports the creative development of artists and curators and promotes exchange through residencies and public programs.
 Housed in a former factory in Brooklyn, with 35 light-filled work studios and two galleries, ISCP organizes exhibitions, events, and offsite projects, which are free and open to all, sustaining a vibrant community of contemporary art practitioners and diverse audiences.
-For more, iscp-nyc.org
+Over 1,800 artists and curators from more than 90 countries, including the United States have undertaken residencies at ISCP.